 Among other things, the CCMP certification trains professionals on change management best practices as defined by the ACMP.

-How Do You Obtain the CCMP Certification?
+Steps To Obtain the CCMP Certification?

 - Submission of the application and payment.
 Applicants have one year to complete their application process once it has begun.
 After submission, ACMP will review it within five days.